pvcraven/networking-class/source/03_physical_layer/01_theory/physical_layer.rst

 * What is coax cable and when do you use it?
 * What is a fiber optic cable?
 What is it made of?
 * How does light stay in a fiber optic cable?
+* What is radio wave propagation?
+* Explain the electromagnetic spectrum.
+* Transmitting via a satellite in geosynchronous orbit adds about how much of a delay?
+Why?
+* What is the difference between simplex, half-duplex, and duplex?